 On our way home, the pandemic hit America and changed everything.
-Due to federal and local travel restrictions, unfortunately this has been the only trip we’ve taken this year.
+Due to federal and local travel restrictions, unfortunately, this has been the only trip we’ve taken this year.
 The park is located in the U.S. State of Nevada, just 16 miles south of Overton.
-The city of Las Vegas is 1.5 hour drive to get to Valley of Fire, so we stayed in the city to do day trips to surrounding parks.
+The city of Las Vegas is 1.5 hour’s drive to get to Valley of Fire, so we stayed in the city to do day trips to surrounding parks.

 My Valley of Fire guide is packed full of everything you need to know when preparing for your adventure.
 The state park includes a nature preservation area covering nearly 46,000 acres!
 The state park received its name from the unique red sandstone formations, which formed from the shifting sand dunes over 150 million years ago!
-The outdoors make for a perfect socially distanced vacation.
+The outdoors makes for a perfect socially distanced vacation.

 How to Get to Valley of Fire State Park

 I recommend flying into Las Vegas (LAS) International Airport & renting a car for your adventure right at the airport.
 Valley of Fire is located just 50 minutes outside of Las Vegas.
 You will need a car to get to the state park from the city unless you decide to go via a tour.
-Save up to 25% on Vegas Car Rentals

 Rent a Car